skwirowski/TipAndDonate/README.md

    - HOME and CONTACT subpages render user's pictures and data fetched from API,
    - INFO subpage contains API fetched data rendered in table form,
    - data table functionalities are: sorting, filtering and pagination,
-   - data rows quantity rendered on a single table page can be changed by the user, user's choice is saved to browser's _localStorage_ and loaded when application is opend again,
+   - data rows quantity rendered on a single table page can be changed by the user, user's choice is saved to browser's _localStorage_ and loaded when application is opened again,
    - app has proper components handling API data fetch operation error and incorrect subpage's URL address.

 ### Application operation has been tested on operating systems:
-#### Ubuntu 18.04.1 LTS:
+#### Ubuntu 18.04.1 LTS 64-bit:
       - Google Chrome version 70.0.3538.77 (Official Build) (64-bit),
       - Mozilla Firefox for Ubuntu version 63.0.3 (64-bit).
+#### Windows 8.1 Pro 64-bit:
+      - Google Chrome version 70.0.3538.110 (Official Build) (64-bit),
+      - Mozilla Firefox version 63.0.3 (64-bit).

 ----